Grisly murders highlight social strains in Modi's India

 The chief minister of Uttar Pradesh, Akhilesh Yadav, and his father, Mulayam Singh Yadav, are - as their family name implies - also Yadavs.
 A nephew of Mulayam was elected as member of parliament for Budaun in last month's election.

-Mulayam caused outrage by criticising changes in the law that allowed the death penalty for gang rape.
+Mulayam caused outrage recently for criticising changes in the law that allowed the death penalty for gang rape.
 "Boys commit mistakes.
 Will they be hanged for rape?" he said in a campaign speech.

 The law was tightened after the 2012 New Delhi rape case.
 In March, the Delhi High Court upheld death sentences for four men convicted last September.